belle2/basf2/analysis/doc/TreeFitter.rst

 ######

 The user reconstructs the desired decay chain and then passes the head of the tree to the vertex fitter.
 So when you are reconstructing :math:`B->D(K \pi)\pi` the list name of the B-meson has to be passed and the fit fits everything down the stream.
-The vertex fitter has a convenience function: `modularAnalysis.vertexTree()`.
+The vertex fitter has a convenience function: `vertex.vertexTree`.

 Parameters of the convenience function